nicholschm/theodinprojectWiki/Running-The-Odin-Project-Locally.md

 ```
 ...run the following commands:
 ```
-rbenv install 2.6.0 --verbose
+$ rbenv install 2.6.0 --verbose
-rbenv local 2.6.0
+$ rbenv local 2.6.0
 ```
-Now `ruby -v` should show the version number of ruby.
+Now `$ ruby -v` should show the version number of ruby.

 Next, install the project's gems:
 ```